ztyyLV/barcode-reader-docs-mobile/programming/objectivec-swift/user-guide.md

 After decompression, you can find samples in the **DBRSamples** folder under the **dbr-ios-{version-number}** folder.

-## Getting Started: HelloWorld
+## Getting Started: Create a Simple Video Barcode Scanner

 In this section, you will be guide on creating a Hello world app which can read barcodes from camera video input. `Dynamsoft Camera Enhancer` will be used to deploy the camera video input module in this guide.
 Please follow the steps below.

+### Create a new project and include the library

 1. Create a new iOS project in Xcode.
-2. Add the barcode reader framework to your project
+2. Add the barcode reader and camera enhancer frameworks to your project

    - Unzip the downloaded ZIP file `dbr-ios-{version number}.zip` and you'll see `DynamsoftBarcodeReader.framework` and `DynamsoftCameraEnhancer.framework`.

-   - Drag and drop the framework into your Xcode project.
-Make sure to check Copy items if needed and Create groups to copy the framework into your project's folder.
+   - Drag and drop the frameworks into your Xcode project.
+Make sure to check Copy items if needed and Create groups to copy the frameworks into your project's folder.

 3. Add the required `.tbd/.dylib` file to your project.
    Go to the `Build Phases` tab of your Xcode project, under `Link Binary with Libraries` section, click + button.
 Search for the file `libc++.tbd`, select it and click Add button.
 Then the libc++.tbd file will be copied to your project.

-4. Import the framework's header.
+4. Import the frameworks' header.
+Then, you can move on to coding.

    Objective-C: